mbal/Compiler/docs/notes.md

 monads.
 To be sure, it doesn't even offer anything beside basic arithmetic!

-X borrows features from Haskell, Python and J, but:
+X borrows features from J, Haskell (and other functional languages) and Python.
+In particular, these features are:
-* J calls for a mixture of interpreting and parsing, because the meaning of some sentence is fully defined only at runtime.
+* X has some operator taken from J, in a simplified form.
+Unluckily, J's design calls for a mixture of parsing and executing (the parsing rules are influenced by some previous result).
-* Haskell is very near to the *almost perfect* language, but there are a few points I don't like.
-In particular, Haskell has a lot of libraries, but these libraries tend to offer a specific DSL: this often means that, to learn how to use a library, you have to learn a new language.
-This language is almost always well integrated in the Haskell language, but, for a newcomer to Haskell, this can be rather confusing.
+* from Haskell (or any other functional language): functions as first class and no distinction between statement and expression
-* Python gets a lot right, in my opinion.
+* from Python we get all the scoping rules (as a consequence of the choice of runtime).

 # Notes
 * Currently the code is not really organized.